isomerpages/moe-telokuraupri/index.md

           link_url: /useful-links/for-parents/imda-digihome/
         - title: Teachers' Day Messages
           date: 28 August 2025
-          announcement: With Teachers’ Day approaching, we would like to warmly invite you to show your appreciation by sending a heartfelt message to your teachers from TKPS through the link below.
+          announcement: With Teachers’ Day nearing, we invite you to share your appreciation by sending a heartfelt message to your TKPS teachers via the link below.
+Your kind words and fond memories mean a lot to our teachers and staff as we continue making TKPS a joyful place for learning.
           link_text: Click here to post your messages
           link_url: https://onetkps.padlet.org/tkpsadmin/tkps-teachers-day-2025-5rkqrpgknt4yfh8s
+        - title: TKPS Alumni Homecoming - 21 November 2025
+          date: 28 August 2025
+          announcement: Join us for TKPS Alumni Homecoming on Fri, 21 Nov 2025, as we reconnect with former students ahead of TKPS100 in 2026.
+Relive memories, reunite with friends and teachers, and celebrate our shared journey.
+Stay tuned for more details—do spread the word!
+          link_text: ""
+          link_url: ""
   - infopic:
       title: For Students
       id: infopic